Skip to main content

 Septic Services in McKinney, TX

-McKinney-area homeowners pay $290-$400 for standard septic pumping of a 1,000-gallon tank.
-Emergency service runs $450-$750, and aerobic contracts cost $250-$450 per year.
+McKinney-area homeowners typically pay $290-$450 for standard septic pumping, with most 1,000-gallon tanks costing $290-$400.
+Emergency service runs $450-$750, and aerobic maintenance contracts average $250-$450 per year.

-What Septic Services Are Available in McKinney?
+Septic Services Available in McKinney

 Collin County's growth puts pressure on septic systems across the board.
 Aging systems in established neighborhoods need repairs and pumping, while new builds along US 380 and east toward Princeton are going in on septic because sewer infrastructure hasn't caught up.
 Here's what McKinney-area homeowners need to know.